 The really rare coat colors, besides solid black, are parti and phantom Goldendoodles.
 Parti describes a coat that is mostly white or cream but has patches of black and brown in correct proportions throughout.
 This coat color only comes from the Poodle parent, but a parti Poodle is also a rare dog so the gene is even more recessive.

 Finally, a phantom Goldendoodle is incredibly rare.
 A phantom coat is black with patches of gold on the chest, snout, and paws.
 This coat is rare because it is only technically a phantom coat if the secondary color is in the correct places.

 While there are several rare coat colors that a Goldendoodle can have, black is still one of the most, if not the rarest coat color.
-Getting a puppy to have a black coat when there are golden retriever genes mixed in is very rare and if you have a black Goldendoodle, you can consider yourself to have a rare dog!
+Getting a puppy to have a black coat when there are Golden Retriever genes mixed in is very rare and if you have a black Goldendoodle, you can consider yourself to have a rare pup!